Dentsu Group Earnings Call Transcripts

 -

-Q1 FY2025 results met expectations, with strong growth in Japan offsetting international weakness, especially in CXM.
-Full-year guidance is maintained, with cost reduction and structural reforms underway to drive future profitability.
+Q1 FY2025 results met expectations, with strong growth in Japan offsetting international CXM weakness.
+Cost controls improved margins, and full-year guidance is maintained, targeting further cost reductions and strategic investments in AI and talent.

 Fiscal Year 2024